sitestacker/docs/_articles/install-site-stacker/server-requirements-linux.md

       * mod_deflate

 ## 5. Database

-Either:

-* MySQL 5.6 or later
-  * InnoDB engine
-  * Optional, but recommended:
-     * PhpMyAdmin
-* MariaDB 10.1 or later
-  * MariaDB is a drop-in replacement for MySQL
+Either MySQL 5.x (latest 5.x is recommended) with InnoDB engine enabled or latest compatible MariaDB (e.g. MariaDB 10.1).
+MariaDB is a drop-in replacement for MySQL.

 ## 6. PHP

-* PHP 5.6 or later
+* Latest PHP 5.x (minimum is PHP 5.6)
+   * Same PHP must be available in CLI as well
 * Extensions:
    * curl
    * gd2